Pipton/go-ircproto/CONTRIBUTING.md

 to +1 it.
 If you'd like to add anything, feel free to leave a comment.

 If nobody has suggested something similar to your idea, go create a new issue.
-Give it a short title that describes you idea, and replace the body of the issue with a detailed explanation of what you'd like.
+Give it a short title that describes you idea (e.g. "Add function to obtain cake"), and replace the body of the issue with a detailed explanation of what you'd like.

 ## Submitting Changes